December 21 – Savannah & South Carolina

 A Historic Birding Drive

-We took an early morning flight, landed at Savannah/Hilton Head Airport, and headed straight for the Savannah National Wildlife Refuge across the river in South Carolina.
+After landing, we headed straight for the Savannah National Wildlife Refuge across the river in South Carolina.
 This beautiful, four-mile drive follows dikes that were once part of a large 1800s rice plantation, giving the landscape a deep sense of history.
 We stopped frequently to enjoy the numerous ducks, including Blue-winged Teal, Northern Shoveler, and Ring-necked Ducks.
 Among the 26 species we logged were many American Coots, Common Gallinules, and a Northern Harrier.
 The drive was also great for sparrows.

-A highlight of the drive was a short walk along a trail that passes the remains of an old cistern from the plantation days.
+Additionally, a highlight of the drive was a short walk along a trail that passes the remains of an old cistern from the plantation days.
 You can truly feel the history surrounding you.

 Southern Cuisine and Coastal Marshes